from collections.abc import Callable, Sequence

 d_losses.append(d_loss)

-The Fashion MNIST dataset is a collection of grayscale images of 10 different categories of clothing items, designed as a more challenging alternative to the classic MNIST dataset of handwritten digits.
+To check the same setup generalizes beyond simple digits, I repeated the training run on Fashion MNIST, a collection of grayscale images of 10 different categories of clothing items, designed as a more challenging alternative to the classic MNIST dataset of handwritten digits.
 Each image in the dataset is 28x28 pixels.
 The 10 categories include items like t-shirts/tops, trousers, pullovers, dresses, coats, sandals, and more.
 With 70,000 images, Fashion MNIST is commonly used for benchmarking machine learning algorithms, especially in image classification tasks.

 from torchvision.datasets import FashionMNIST